Shout and Sing

 Performed by: Musicians of Franc Ilec Loka Rošnja folklore ensemble

 Nowadays, playing on a tree leaf is a mostly forgotten skill.
-However, it requires a certain amount of practice, skill and toughened lips to be able to tempt a sufficient amount of tones from the leaf.
+It requires a certain amount of practice, skill and toughened lips to be able to tempt a sufficient amount of tones from the leaf.
 Such performance assumes the role of a melodic instrument, e.g. a clarinet, which is nowadays often included in ensembles.
 Similar sound can also be lured in the same manner from plastic materials, such as a piece of X-ray image.
 In the recording, two musicians from Loka Rošnja play on ivy leaves and a piece of plastic, while being accompanied by a musician playing the diatonic accordion.

 Recorded: Ljubljana, 16.
 9. 2011